WHO NEEDS SOUND MASKING?

 - Computer hardware and software with voice-activation and animation contributes to an increase in noise as does the industry's change to a 17" vs. 13" monitor screen.
 This change in screen size increases the amount of reflective surface for noise to bounce off.

 For years, architects and designers have had standards for creating acceptable levels of interior "climate" conditions as they have pertained to lighting, heating/ventilating systems, ADA accessibility, and ergonomics.
 It only makes sense that they have now turned their sites on the one aspect that really can make or break an office space.
 Acoustics.
-In over 99% of all corporate offices they can find the answers they are looking for and solve their problems with sound masking.
+In over 99% of all corporate offices, they can find the answers they are looking for and solve their problems with proper acoustics and sound masking.